JPSteinmann/academic-kickstart/content/publication/migsec.md

 ---
-title: "Has Immigration Slowed Down Secularization in Germany?
-Empirical Evidence From 2014 to 2021"
+title: "Has immigration slowed down secularization in Germany?
+Empirical evidence from 2014 to 2021"
 authors:
 - admin
 date: "2024-08-16"